msimecek/Chatbot-Student-Workshop/README.md

 }
 ```

-Return to **YesNoService.cs** and add at the beginning of the file:
+Return to **YesNoService.cs** and add the following at the beginning of the file:

 ```c#
 using AnoNeBot.Models;